How to Get a Teaching Credential in California

 Once you earn your clear credential, you must renew it every five years.
 You can simply complete your renewal application online through the California Commission on Teacher Credentialing.

-How Much Is a Teaching Credential in California?
+How Much Is a California Teaching Credential?

 It costs $100 to apply for your initial teaching credential and an additional $100 to renew your clear credential every five years.
 You must also pay for your bachelor’s degree, fingerprinting, payment processing, and other related fees.